rathore90/rathore90/README.md

 # Hey, I'm Pardeep! 👋

-I am graduated from UBC with Bachelor of Science degree.
-My major is computer science and Minor is Data Science.
-I have been working on Shopify themes and custom apps since last 3 years.
-Currently, I have been learning and exploring Shopify apps.
+I am graduated from UBC with a Bachelor of Science degree and Major was Computer Science, and Minor was Data Science.
+I have experience in html, CSS, and JavaScript, React, Redux, and VueJs.
+In terms of backend, I have worked with Laravel, C#(.NET Core Framework), Node, SQL and MongoDB.

 ## Previously...